sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 </div>

+The `experimental_features` field specifies whether we intend to use features that are not stable yet.
+We'll leave this as disabled for now.

-The `limits` field describes the limit of certain types of resources that we can create.
+The `required_limits` field describes the limit of certain types of resources that we can create.
 We'll use the defaults for this tutorial so we can support most devices.
 You can view a list of limits [here](https://docs.rs/wgpu/latest/wgpu/struct.Limits.html).

 The `memory_hints` field provides the adapter with a preferred memory allocation strategy, if supported.
 You can view the available options [here](https://wgpu.rs/doc/wgpu/enum.MemoryHints.html).